mmanciop/opentelemetry-injector/README.md

 #### Java Virtual Machine

-The `LD_PRELOAD` object needs to know where to find the [OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation).
+The `LD_PRELOAD` object needs to know where to find the [OpenTelemetry Java Instrumentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation), so that is can pass it via the `-javaagent:<agent_path>` startup argument via the `JAVA_TOOL_OPTIONS` environment variable.

 Add the following to the [configuration file](#configuration-file), adjusting the value of `jvm.agent_path` to your own setup:

 ```toml
 [jvm]
 agent_path = '/opt/opentelemetry/opentelemetry-javaagent-all.jar'
 ```

+If the file listed as `jvm.agent_path` does not exist, the `LD_PRELOAD` object will not modify the `JAVA_TOOL_OPTIONS` environment variable, but no further verification of the _content_ of the file will be performed.

 ## Development